kvoon/Walkability-Analysis/README.md

 Pair programming was utilised to complete the programming aspect of this assignment.

-The main notebook file is `DATA2001+Assignment+.ipynb`.
+The main notebook file is `Walkability Analysis Assignment.ipynb`.
 The original datasets and an ERD are also contained in this repository.

 ## Tech Stack
 - Python: Utilised to perform the data analysis in a Jupyter notebook.